 One of the most common reasons that U.S. immigration authorities deny an I-601 waiver application is insufficient evidence of extreme hardship.
 Sometimes this is simply due to the applicant not having submitted enough convincing documentation.

-Your qualifying relative may truly experience extreme hardship if you were denied a visa or green card, or if he or she had to leave the U.S. to be with you, but if you did not provide enough evidence with your application to convince the person reviewing your case, the result could be that your application gets denied.
+Your qualifying relative may truly experience extreme hardship if you were denied a visa or green card, or if he or she had to leave the U.S. to be with you, but if you did not provide enough evidence of this with your application, the result could be that your application gets denied.
 In cases such as this, you can file a motion to reopen or reconsider, or you can file a new waiver application with the additional documentation that will demonstrate extreme hardship.

 In some cases, the decision-maker may determine that, even though you submitted plenty of documentation, none of it convincingly shows extreme hardship.
-If your relative would be forced to move outside the U.S., a denial is more likely if your relative is from the same country as you, speaks your native language, has family in your home country, and so on.
+If your relative would be forced to move outside the U.S., a denial is more likely if your relative is from the same country as you, speaks your native language, has family in your home country, and can otherwise fit in.

 If your relative would remain in the U.S. without you, a denial is more likely if your relative is healthy and self-sufficient, and doesn’t need your help taking care of other family members in the United States.
 After denials of cases such as this, you still have the option to file a motion to reopen or reconsider, or submit a new application, but your chances of approval will not necessarily increase unless you are able to persuade a new decision-maker that your qualifying relative would experience extreme hardship.

-The chances of your I-601 waiver application being denied may be higher if aggravating factors are present.
+The chances of your I-601 waiver application being denied may be higher if aggravating factors are present in your history.
 Aggravating factors include, but are not limited to, prior violations of immigration law, criminal charges, arrests, convictions, and marriage fraud.
 Any of these factors on your relative's record could also be viewed as aggravating.
 When you prepare your I-601 waiver application, it is important that you identify all aggravating factors that could weaken your application.

 If you have aggravating factors present, you will need to show a much higher level of extreme hardship for your qualifying relative.
 You will also want to submit evidence of mitigating factors.
 Mitigating factors can overcome aggravating factors, particularly if they are directly related.

 For example, if you have a criminal background, evidence that you participated in a rehabilitation program is a mitigating factor that could strengthen your application.
-If you are inadmissible because of unlawful presence, evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.
+If you are inadmissible because of unlawful presence in the U.S., evidence that you acted in good faith and believed you were complying with immigration laws is a mitigating factor that could strengthen your application.